 Prof. Deepthi Wickramsinghe is a Senior Lecturer in the Department of Zoology, University of Colombo, Sri Lanka.
 Following her PhD in zoology as a split programme in the Dalhousie University, Canada and University of Colombo, she developed an interest in wetland management?and has paid a special attention to urban wetlands.
 Deepthi’s research interests include wetland biotic communities and their interactions with the habitat, water and soil quality variations, invasive species and ecoimmunotoxicology.
 She has held several key positions in professional scientific bodies in Sri Lanka, including President of the Institute of Biology, Sri Lank and Executive Secretary of the Sri Lanka Water Partnership.
 Deepthi has published several research papers and book chapters on wetlands.

-Ms.Tegan Jux has many years experience working in the environmental field with both government and non-government organisations, research institutes and non-profit organisations.
+Ms.Tegan Jux (past co-editor) has many years experience working in the environmental field with both government and non-government organisations, research institutes and non-profit organisations.
 She holds a Bachelor of Science (Environment) from Griffith University (Australia) and is currently working towards a Master of Social Change and Development at the University of Newcastle (Australia).
 Tegan also has extensive volunteer experience with both community and environmental organisations.
 Her primary interest areas are natural resource use/management, livelihoods, community development and gender.